APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 ### **STEP 6.3**: Create a Virtual Machine for Build and Develop

 Oracle Developer Cloud Service projects use Oracle Cloud Infrastructure Compute Classic virtual machines (VMs) to run builds.
-To use the VM we need to connect the VM with Oracle Developer Cloud Service and we need to capture some service detail about the VM for configuration.
+In order to create this build VM for Developer Cloud Service, we need to capture some service detail from the Oracle Cloud Infrastructure Compute Classic for configuration.

 - In another browser tab or window, open Oracle Cloud Dashboard